 In Group 13

-Inflow PATCH names must start with the characters 'ASM'.
+Alternatively, Inflow PATCH names can start with the characters 'ASM', in which case the SPEDAT setting is not needed.
 The density used for calculating the inlet mass flux, RHOM, should be the mixture density, as defined in panel 9.

 The setting for VFOL ensures that the correct volumetric flux enters the domain, in cases when the cell density is (already) different from that of the incoming flow.